What is genetic testing?

 Preimplantation Genetic Testing for Aneuploidy (PGT-A)

-PGT-A does not diagnose any specific diseases but looks more generally at the chromosomal make-up of the embryo.
+PGT-A does not diagnose specific diseases but examines the embryo’s chromosomal makeup more generally.

 If an embryo contains the wrong number of chromosomes (a condition known as aneuploidy), such as when one is missing, then the cells in that embryo are missing a whole set of instructions.
 If there is an extra chromosome, the cells will malfunction by following those instructions more often than they should.
 This can result in conditions such as Down syndrome.